Fraud and Theft Prevention Policy

 The campus Public Safety office shall investigate allegations of fraud and theft in accordance with University established policies and procedures.

 Any employee who suspects fraudulent activity should not attempt to personally conduct an investigation related to the activity.
-If the employee elects to notify department management first, then department management must immediately notify the Internal Audit Department or the appropriate campus Public Safety office before taking any other action.
+If the employee elects to notify department management first, then department management must immediately notify Internal Audit or the appropriate campus Public Safety office before taking any other action.
 Concerns about work performance and workplace behavior that are unrelated to fraudulent activity should be resolved by department management and Human Resources (Lawrence) or Human Resources (Medical Center): they should not be reported under the fraud and theft policy.
-If there are any questions about what constitutes fraud and theft, the Internal Audit Department should be contacted.
+If there are any questions about what constitutes fraud and theft, Internal Audit should be contacted.

 Reports and investigations of allegations of fraud and theft ordinarily will be kept confidential to the reasonable extent possible under law and consistent with the need to conduct an adequate investigation and take corrective action.